Clomid vs Letrozole for Fertility

 Clomid vs. Letrozole for Inducing Ovulation

 Ovulatory disorders are one of the most common causes of infertility.
-They affect about 30-40% of infertile women.
+They affect approximately 30-40% of infertile women.
 Polycystic Ovarian Syndrome (PCOS) is the most common cause of anovulatory infertility and also the most common diagnosis of infertility in general.

 The women in the Letrozole group had a cumulative ovulation rate of 61.7% (834 times in 1352 cycles).
-The women in the clomiphene group ovulated 48.3% of the time (688 times in 1425 cycles) .
-Other studies have shown similar results.
+The women in the clomiphene group ovulated 48.3% of the time (688 times in 1425 cycles).

 Clomid v.
 Letrozole ovulatory statistics